Castersorium/0vbbElectronics/README.md

 #### `readXLSdraw.sh`

 A simple bash script that

 - Checks whether your environment has uproot
 - Runs the `extractXLS.py`
+  - This check will check the py environment
-    - This check and python script can be ignored if you add "-nex"
+  - Running the python script can be ignored if you add "-nex"
 - Compiles and run `saveVAGraph.cpp`
+- Output filed is stored in `out/` , which is not tracked by git

 #### `extractXLS.py`